Due Process Procedures and Grievance Procedures Policy

 For purposes of this document, a problem is defined broadly as an interference in professional functioning which is reflected in one or more of the following ways: 1) an inability and/or unwillingness to acquire and integrate professional standards into one's repertoire of professional behavior; 2) an inability to acquire professional skills in order to reach an acceptable level of competency; and/or 3) an inability to control personal stress, psychological dysfunctions, and/or excessive emotional reactions which interfere with professional functioning.

-- the trainee's behavior does not change as a function of feedback, and/or time;
+the intern's behavior does not change as a function of feedback, and/or time;

-When a supervisor or other faculty/staff member believes that an intern’s behavior is becoming problematic, or that an Intern is having difficulty consistently demonstrating an expected level of competence, the first step in addressing the issue should be to raise the issue with the Intern directly and as soon as feasible in an attempt to informally resolve the problem.
+When a supervisor or other Training Committee member believes that an intern’s behavior is becoming problematic, or that an Intern is having difficulty consistently demonstrating an expected level of competence, the first step in addressing the issue should be to raise the issue with the Intern directly and as soon as feasible in an attempt to informally resolve the problem.
 This may include increased supervision, didactic training, and/or structured readings.
-The supervisor or faculty/staff member who raises the concern should monitor the outcome.
-This process should be documented in writing in supervision notes and discussed with the Training Director and Training Faculty, but will not become part of the intern’s professional file.
+The supervisor or Training Committee member who raises the concern should monitor the outcome.
+This process should be documented in writing in supervision notes and discussed with the Training Director and Training Committee, but will not become part of the intern’s professional file.

 If an intern’s problem behavior persists following an attempt to resolve the issue informally, if an intern receives a rating of a “2” or below on any competency on the 6-month supervisory evaluation, or if a problem with the acquisition of skills arises at any point, the following process is initiated:

-- Hearing: The supervisor or faculty/staff member will hold a Hearing with the Training Director and Intern within 10 working days of issuing a Notice of Formal Review to discuss the problem and determine what action needs to be taken to address the issue.
-If the Training Director is the supervisor who is raising the issue, an additional faculty member who works directly with the Intern will be included at the Hearing.
+Hearing: The supervisor or Training Committee member will hold a Hearing with the Training Director and Intern within 10 working days of issuing a Notice of Formal Review to discuss the problem and determine what action needs to be taken to address the issue.
+If the Training Director is the supervisor who is raising the issue, an additional Training Committee member who works directly with the Intern will be included at the Hearing.
 The Intern will have the opportunity to present their perspective at the Hearing and/or to provide a written statement in response to the identification of the problem.

-- Outcome and Next Steps: The result of the Hearing will be any of the following options, to be determined by the Training Director and other faculty/staff member who was present at the Hearing.
+Outcome and Next Steps: The result of the Hearing will be any of the following options, to be determined by the Training Director and other Training Committee member who was present at the Hearing.
 This outcome will be communicated to the Intern in writing within 5 working days of the Hearing:

 1) Issue an "Acknowledgement Notice" which formally acknowledges:

-- that the faculty is aware of and concerned with the problem;
+that the Training Committee is aware of and concerned with the problem;

-- that the faculty will work with the intern to specify the steps necessary to rectify the problem or skill deficits addressed by the inadequate evaluation rating; and,
+that the Training Committee will work with the intern to specify the steps necessary to rectify the problem or skill deficits addressed by the inadequate evaluation rating; and,

 2) Place the intern on a “Remediation Plan" which defines a relationship such that the faculty, through the supervisors and Training Director, actively and systematically monitor, for a specific length of time, the degree to which the intern addresses, changes and/or otherwise improves the problematic behavior or skill deficit.
 The implementation of a Remediation Plan will represent a probationary status for the Intern.
 The length of the probation period will depend upon the nature of the problem and will be determined by the Intern’s supervisor and the Training Director.
 The written Remediation Plan is shared with the Intern and the Director of Clinical Training at the Intern’s graduate program and includes: